clearlinux/clear-linux-documentation/source/clear-linux/reference/image-types.rst

    * - Image Type
      - Description

+   * - aws.img
+     - Image suitable for use with Amazon\* AWS\*.

    * - azure.vhd
-     - Virtual Hard Disk for use on Microsoft\* Azure\* cloud platform
+     - Virtual Hard Disk for use on Microsoft\* Azure\* cloud platform.

    * - azure-docker.vhd
-     - Virtual Hard Disk for use on Microsoft Azure cloud platform with Docker\* pre-installed
+     - Virtual Hard Disk for use on Microsoft Azure cloud platform with Docker\* pre-installed.

    * - azure-machine-learning.vhd
-     - Virtual Hard Disk for use on Microsoft Azure cloud platform with the `machine-learning-basic` bundle installed
+     - Virtual Hard Disk for use on Microsoft Azure cloud platform with the `machine-learning-basic` bundle installed.

    * - cloud.img
-     - Image for use by cloud deployments such as OpenStack\*
+     - Image for use by cloud deployments such as OpenStack\*.

+   * - cloudguest.img
+     - Image with generic cloud guest virtual machine (VM) requirements installed.

-   * - containers.img
+   * - container-host-kvm.img
      - Image for use by Clear Containers runtime.
 Includes `optimized kernel`_ for Clear Containers.

+   * - gce.tar
+     - Image with the Google Compute Engine (GCE) specific kernel.

    * - hyperv.vhdx
      - Virtual Hard Disk for use with Microsoft Hyper-V\* hypervisor.
 Includes `optimized kernel`_ for Hyper-V.